 Every six years all councils in New Zealand review their representation arrangements, as required by the Local Electoral Act 2001.

-Kaipara District Council is in the process of deciding what representation arrangements it will use for its next two elections, so the outcome of the current review will apply to the 2019 and 2022 elections.
-The decision will be informed by staff research into the demographic and social considerations, pre-consultation sessions and a period of formal public consultation.
+Kaipara District Council undertook a process in deciding what representation arrangements it will use for its next two elections.
+The process details and information can be found below.
+The outcome of the review will apply to the 2019 and 2022 elections.

-The Local Government Determination can be found here.
+- The Local Government Commission has released it's determination and that can be found here.

 The matters up for consideration in the Kaipara District Council Representation Review were: